Mount Pinatubo: Ancestral Pinatubo

-Pinatubo in April 1991, approximately two months before the eruption.
+Pinatubo in April 1991, approximately two months in advance of the eruption.

 Activity of Ancestral Pinatubo seems to have begun about 1.1 million years ago and probably ended tens of thousands of years or more before the birth of "modern" Pinatubo.
 Much of the rugged land around the present volcano consists of remnants of "ancestral" Pinatubo.
 It was an andesite and dacite stratovolcano whose eruptive activity was much less explosive than modern Pinatubo.
 Its center was roughly where the current volcano is.
 The projected height of the mountain is up to 2300 m, or 1.43 miles above sea level if it were a lone peak, based on a profile fitting to the remaining lower slopes, or lower if it had more than one peak.

 The old volcano is exposed in the walls of an old 3.5 × 4.5 km wide caldera, referred to as Tayawan Caldera by Delfin.
 Some of the nearby peaks are the remnants of ancestral Pinatubo, left behind when the softer parts of the old mountain slopes were eroded by weathering.
 Ancestral Pinatubo is a somma volcano with modern Pinatubo as the new cone.

 Mount Dorst, to the east, is part of the dip slope of the ancestral Pinatubo.
 Several mountains near modern Pinatubo are old satellite vents of ancestral Pinatubo, forming volcanic plugs and lava domes.
 These satellite vents were probably active around the same time as the ancestral volcano and include the domes of Mount Negron, Mount Cuadrado, Mount Mataba and the Bituin and Tapungho plugs.